djperrefort/fig-tree/README.md

 # Fig-Tree

-A web-based data management utility designed to support genealogical research in enthusiast and professional settings.
+A web-based data management utility for genealogical research in enthusiast and professional settings.